It’s been 20 years since “The Matrix” hit theaters, astounding audiences with its cutting edge visual effects and gripping concept.

 With last year's news that the threequel will receive a fourth episode in 2021, with Keanu Reeves and Carrie-Anne Moss reprising their roles as Neo and Trinity, it’s time to revisit the original film to discover layers you likely never knew.

 You take the blue pill, you can go on believing whatever you want about the “Matrix” movies, that they’re mindless entertainment and best left in the past.
 Or you can take the red pill, read more about the classic film, and see how deep the rabbit hole goes.

-Here are eight facts you didn’t know about “The Matrix” movie.
+To celebrate Keanu Reeves' 56th birthday — he was born on Sept.
+2, 1964 — here are eight facts you didn’t know about “The Matrix” movie.